andrewabest/AWS-Workshop/Exercise2.md

 8. Kick off .\Deploy.ps1 by F5-ing it in ISE, and open the CloudFormation section of the AWS console
 9. Monitor your stack's creation by opening the 'Events' tab for a running summary of progress
 10. If something fails, analyse the error.
 What went wrong?
 Double check your template, and the template documentation.
 Feel free to grab someone to rubber duck!
-11. If it is all green, jump into the EC2 section and try to remote into your instance
+11. If it is all green, jump into the EC2 console and try to remote into your instance
 12. Great success!

 Note: If you installed the [Visual Studio Tooling](http://blog.kloud.com.au/2015/05/18/create-aws-cloudformation-templates-with-visual-studio/) you can use an "AWS CloudFormation project" to work with your template, which will give you some intellisense out of the box.